 PaaS is a type of cloud computing product in which a service provider provides customers with a platform that enables them to build, operate and manage business applications without the infrastructure needed for such software development.
-Because the underlying infrastructures are not seen by developers and other users, the PaaS Architectures are similar to serverless principles, where a cloud service provider owns, operates the server and controls resource allocation.
+Because developers and other users do not see the underlying infrastructures, the PaaS Architectures are similar to serverless principles, where a cloud service provider owns, operates the server, and controls resource allocation.

 What is PaaS?

 Platform as a service is a cloud-based development model that enables the user to deliver starting from simple applications needed in day-to-day life to centralized applications required for big organizations.

 - The working procedure of PaaS is to provide a smooth working principle in the cloud that includes the entire application development phase in the cloud.

 - In the PaaS cloud computing platform, the cloud service provider at the back end handles scalability and the end-user does not have to worry about managing the infrastructure.

 - With the help of PaaS, we also get additional resources, including database management systems, programming languages, libraries, and various software development tools that work on the cloud and made our daily life better.